-The Boston Globe asks “who painted all the utility boxes in Harvard Square?”
+The Harvard Tour recently participated in a major Harvard Square clean up project.
+The Boston Globe noticed and asked “who painted all the utility boxes in Harvard Square?”
 Here is an excerpt from the article, featuring Trademark Tours CEO Daniel Andrew:

 This spring, local artists working with the Harvard Square Business Association gave makeovers to 12 utility boxes.
 The boxes used to come in two shades: black and graffiti’d.
 Now they’re the colors of the rainbow — and then some.
 Impressionistic sunflowers, spray-painted sunsets, and abstract splatters are among the designs that decorate the boxes.